 An easter egg in the original version also suggested that a sequel would be two to three years away, which would mean a 2021 or 2022 release.

-Return to Gen 4
+Return to Gen 4 - finally

-This shows a remake is well overdue with there, currently, being nearly six years since Omega Ruby and Alpha Sapphire were released.
+This suggests a remake is well overdue with there, currently, being nearly six years since Omega Ruby and Alpha Sapphire were released.
 The more powerful Nintendo Switch will be able to do wonders in comparison to the Nintendo DS that it was originally released on.